Yaremadzulynsky/INFUMS/README.md

 I developed this web application to connect to the physical blackbox prototype to provide a comprehensive overview of UAV operations, enhancing situational awareness and operational efficiency for drone fleets.
 The website automatically displays data from globally connected UAVs (which contain blackboxes) and allows for easy management and customization of the individual blackbox settings.

-This part of the project was my first foray into web development, databases, cloud computing, and serverless functions.
+This part of the project was my first foray into web development, databases and cloud computing.
 I had to learn to use multiple web technologies, such as React, Node.js, and GCP services as well as learn languages such as HTML, CSS and Typescript (Javascript), to build a scalable and responsive web application.
 I also designed and implemented a secure authentication system using Google Auth to ensure user privacy and data security.

 Initially, I developed with vanilla HTML, CSS, and JavaScript but soon realized the need for a more robust framework as the codebase grew.
 I then switched to React and wrote the code with TypeScript, which allowed me to build a more modular and maintainable application.
 Finally, I settled on using a combination of Next.js, React, TypeScript, and Semantic UI, as this stack enabled me to build a modular, responsive, and visually appealing application and opens up the possibility of server-side rendering via Next.js in the future.